Sara5827/CloneInsta/README.md

 # InstaClone

-An Instagram Clone using Laravel
+ An Instagram Clone.
+The frontend is built with Boostrap and the backend with Laravel

  <img src="FireShot Capture 081 - Laravel - 127.0.0.1.jpg" alt="Instagram" >

 ## Getting started